HaoLi12345/interactive_seg/README.md

 python test.py --data_dir your_test_image_dir --label_dir your_test_label_dir --save_name your_save_name
 ```

-the console outputs from training and testing are saved in the [screenshot](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshot) folder
+the console outputs from training and testing are saved in the [screenshot](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshots) folder

 ## discussion
 Steps 3-6 should improve the results, but these haven't been coded yet.

-training and validation logs are attached in the implementation folder.
+training and validation logs are attached in the [implementation](https://github.com/HaoLi12345/interactive_seg/edit/main/src/implementation) folder.

 Briefly, this model works very well as a baseline method.
-You can find the screenshots in the fig folder.
+You can find the screenshots in this [folder](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshots).

 Specifically, I only trained on full (10 percent 16G) dataset for 1 epoch.
 In contrast, I trained on a selected subset (AbdomenAtlas and LiverTumor) on 5 epochs, where the results can be found in test logs.